Four of Canberra's best mountain bike trails

 Afterwards

-Drop back down Brindabella Road at stop for a swim or post-ride barbecue at Cotter River or Casuarina Sands, or take in an educational walk on the Cotter Dam Discovery Trail located adjacent Cotter Dam carpark.
+Drop back down Brindabella Road at stop for post-ride barbecue at the Cotter Avenue Recreation Area or explore the Cotter Dam Discovery Trail on a guided tour, located adjacent to the Cotter Dam carpark.

 What’s nearby?